Alan Wakeimplies that the Dark Presence is one of these; trapped under Cauldron Lake and waiting for someone to set it free...

 Touhou gives us the Saigyou Ayakashi, a demonic entity taking the form of a cherry tree.
 It drew people to its side with its beauty, tempting them to sleep under its branches... at which point it devoured their souls.
 Out of all of the characters in the series, it's one of the miniscule handful that can actually be called evil.
 Currently it's Sealed Evil in a Can, the body of a powerful young woman being buried beneath its roots to render it comatose; Perfect Cherry Blossom revolves around keeping Yuyuko from unknowingly breaking that seal by bringing the woman back to life (thanks to Ghost Amnesia, she's forgotten that she is that seal).

-Warcraft 3 introduced a faction of vaguely Lovecraftian entities, the Faceless, presided over by a stock Eldritch Abomination called the Forgotten One.
+Warcraft III introduced a faction of vaguely Lovecraftian entities, the Faceless, presided over by a stock Eldritch Abomination called the Forgotten One.
 They were pretty easy to kill, though.

 Warcraft also features the Old Gods (of which the Faceless are servants), which are Shout Outs to Lovecraftian entities.
-They are behind some of the truly nastier fellows who originated in Azeroth, such as corrupting Neltharion into Deathwing along with his entire dragonflight, corrupting Queen Azshara, the most powerful Night Elf sorceress, and creating the Naga, the silithid, the qiraji, and the nerubians.
+(Although they may shout a little too loud here.)
+They are behind some of the truly nastier fellows who originated in Azeroth, such as corrupting Neltharion into Deathwing along with his entire dragonflight, corrupting Queen Azshara, the most powerful Night Elf sorceress, and creating the Naga, the silithid, the qiraji, the mantid and the nerubians.
 They're also the (partial) creators of Humans, some Giants, Dwarves, Gnomes, and Troggs by using their parasitic weapon, the Curse of Flesh, designed to make its targets more like them and less like the original seed races.

 One Old God, C'thun, has, however, been killed by mortals (he was a raid boss).
 However, he had gotten his ass kicked by the godlike Titans so badly that they thought he was dead, so the players faced him at only a fraction of his full power.
 Apparently, the remaining Old Gods pulled the fun trick of tying their existence to Azeroth, meaning that if they die, they take Azeroth down with them.
 There is also the question of whether they can even be truly killed.
 They are said to exist "outside the cycle" of life and death.
 Though C'thun is technically dead, it was still able to mutate and transform Cho'Gall into a monstrosity.

 The Faceless return in World of Warcraft: Wrath of the Lich King in the form of three Forgotten Ones and Herald Volazj, who are very Lovecraftian in appearance.
 The Herald periodically causes the player characters to go insane and fight one another.
 The power behind the Faceless, and all sorts of other weirdness in Northrend, seems to be an Old God named Yogg-Saron (not to be confused with Yog-Sothoth).
-Just Yogg-Saron's existence beneath the lands drove creatures to madness and its very blood is forged into equipment for arming the armies of undead in Northrend.
+Just Yogg-Saron's existence beneath the lands drove creatures to madness and its very blood is forged into equipment for arming the armies of undead in Northrend (being mindless helps protect against losing ones mind).

 Yogg-Saron was featured in a content patch.
 True to trope, he is able to drive characters insane and make the entire raid hallucinate about past events.
 Despite this, within twenty four hours, he'd met the fate of all raid bosses.
 However, it is worth noting that players initially face Yogg-Saron with the help of four previously corrupted guardians that must be slain.
 The battle without their aid is considered to be one of the hardest in game and was even outright dismissed as 'mathematically impossible' on initial inspection.

 Mists of Pandaria has the Sha, seven black creatures that embody doubt, hatred, fear, violence, anger, despair, and pride.
-It is implied that they are the remains of a dead Old God, the seven-headed Y'shaarj who was killed by the Titans long ago.
+They are empowered by, and evoke, their respective emotion in others - the largest one, Anger, is the size of a tall building, and serves as a world boss.
+They are the remnants of a dead Old God, the dying curse of the seven-headed Y'shaarj who was killed by the Titans long ago.

 Ragu O Ragula, a monster of practically unimaginable destructive power, appears in every Wild ARMs game.
 Almost always a Super Boss sealed safely out of human reach (and out of its reach of humanity).
 Unseal it at your own terror.
 Well, might be scarier if it weren't a constantly recurring theme in the series.